DomJWise/ooRexxDebugger/README.md

     rexxdebugger

-The Open button can be used on the main dialog to select a program to debug
+The Open button can then be used on the main dialog to select a program to debug.

-By default the debugger will use the preferred interface for the current platform, program output will appear in the debugger console pane, and trace output will be dropped but this can be overridden with the following command-line options
+By default the debugger will use the preferred interface for the current platform, program output will appear in the debugger console pane, and trace output will be dropped but this can be overridden with the following command-line options:

     /JAVAUI    - Force the Java interface to be used (Windows only) /NOCAPTURE - Send all program and trace output to the console window that launched the debugger /SHOWTRACE - Include trace output in the debugger console pane along with the program output

 Specifying a program to debug
 -----------------------------